lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-07-02-Dottie_Number.md

 </span><span class="keyword1 command">qed</span>
 </pre>

-More precisely, given the two claimed fixed points, $x$ and $y$, we first trivially establish that both must be within the interval $[-1,1]$.
+More precisely, given the two claimed fixed points, $x$ and $y$, we first trivially establish that both must lie within the interval $[-1,1]$.
-Then, under the assumption $x\not=y$, it follows that one must be less than the other.
+Then, assuming for contradiction that $x\not=y$, one must be less than the other.
-So $g(x)<g(y)$ or $g(y)<g(x)$, because the derivative is strictly negative, but $g(x)$ and $g(y)$ must both equal zero.
+So $g(x)<g(y)$ or $g(y)<g(x)$, because the derivative is strictly negative, but we know $g(x) = g(y) = 0$.

 ### Approximating its value

-This is a good example of using untrusted sources and validating them by formal proof.
+This is a good example of using untrusted sources, such as a calculator, and validating them by formal proof to get an accurate approximation to Dottie.
-We can approximate the Dottie number to many decimal places using a calculator or online sources.

 <pre class="source">
 <span class="keyword1 command">definition</span> <span class="entity">lb</span><span class="main">::</span><span class="tconst">real</span> <span class="keyword2 keyword">where</span> <span class="quoted quoted"><span>"</span><span class="free">lb</span> <span class="main">≡</span> <span class="numeral">0.739085133215</span><span>"</span></span><span>